 For example, consider the following table, which illustrates the impact of increasing the CPM floor on fill rate and page RPM:

 As you can see, gradually increasing the CPM floor can lead to a higher page RPM.
 However, it’s important also to keep an eye on the fill rate, as too high of a CPM floor can negatively impact the ad fill rate.

 Note: Avoid making any major changes to your website on dates of any kinds of events or holidays in order to prevent any technical problems.

 - You can start the quarter by reducing the floor price a little and then try increasing it again in the middle of the quarter.
-The changes don’t have to be as drastic as the first quarter, but you need to readjust and see what is working best.
+The changes don’t have to be as drastic as the first quarter, but you must readjust and see what works best.

 Also Read: 15 Holiday Tips for Publishers

 - Right at the beginning of the quarter you should test if all important aspects of your website are working properly or not.
 This would mean developing an effective traffic strategy, decreasing page latency, optimizing keyword research, and checking your website’s performance on different devices.